Frequently Asked Questions

 classes, enrollments are accepted through the beginning of the second

 semester (January).
-Different families have a variety of circumstances, such moving,
+Different families have a variety of circumstances, such as moving,

 or deciding mid-year to switch to homeschooling, or other situations.
 I try to be as